-The University of Minnesota issues timely warnings to the campus community for crimes that occur on University property or in areas adjacent to campus.
-Crimes that may trigger a crime alert include criminal homicide, sexual assault, robbery, aggravated assault, burglary, arson or any other crime that the University feels pose an ongoing threat to the university community.
+The University of Minnesota issues Timely Warnings to the campus community for crimes that occur on University property or in areas adjacent to campus.
+Crimes that may trigger a Timely Warning include criminal homicide, sexual assault, robbery, aggravated assault, burglary, arson or any other crime that the University feels pose an ongoing threat to the university community.

 Timely Warnings are distributed via email to all University of Minnesota Twin Cities students, faculty and staff.
 Individuals who are not part of the University may also subscribe to receive Timely Warnings and other public safety information by clicking here.

 Because a well-informed community is an asset to public safety, Timely Warnings include as much information as possible about the incident and the suspect – including the detailed description of a suspect as provided by the victim.
 That may include a complete physical description of the suspect such as race, approximate age, height and body type, as well as any unique identifying characteristics such as an accent, a distinctive article of clothing, or a vehicle used in a crime.

 TXT U and other Emergency Notifications